Along with autumnal scenery and spectacular changing leaves, this time of year also brings about tales of ghosts and spooky encounters.

 Okunoin graveyard on Mount Koya contains the mausoleum of Kobo Daishi, the founder of Shingon Buddhism, and is one of the most sacred places in Japan.
 Visiting the graveyard at night and wandering among the headstones with only the glow from stone lanterns to light your way is an eerie experience unlike any other.

 7. Mansion 7, Bangkok, Thailand

 A theme mall with a bizarre twist, Mansion 7 in Bangkok welcomes guests with a massive and frightening “claw.”
 The Mansion is said to be haunted by the late owner’s daughter.
 Legend has it that the ghost resides in the Dark Mansion, the mall’s main attraction.
-The Dark Mansion is a two-story haunted house sitting at the far end of the mall with an ominous façade.
+The Dark Mansion is a two-storey haunted house sitting at the far end of the mall with an ominous façade.
 All of the shops and vendors at Mansion 7 reflect this spooky theme.

 8. Sathorn Unique Skyscraper, Bangkok, Thailand

-Known as Thailand's "Ghost Tower," this 49-story tower has sat half-finished since the 1997 Asian financial crisis.
+Known as Thailand's "Ghost Tower," this 49-storey tower has sat half-finished since the 1997 Asian financial crisis.
 Now, the tower is filled with weeds and shrubs that have grown through the concrete, and many locals believe the site to be haunted.
 Anyone can walk inside the abandoned tower, and those brave enough sometimes climb to the top.

 Start planning your eerie adventure:

 Book a holiday to Japan and experience a true contrast of new and old.
 Highlights include immersing yourself in the cosmopolitan atmosphere of Tokyo, viewing traditional Geisha culture in Kyoto and, of course, cherry blossom season.